3D Printing A Wooden Glider

 Our requested samples of wood-based filament (LAYWOO-D3) came in the mail today, which begged the immediate question - "What should we print with it?".
 After much deliberation we ultimately decided to print a Stratos Glider as an homage to the balsa-wood toy planes of our childhood.
-We began by loading up the design onto one of our trusty Airwolf3D printers.
 Realizing that, since we were doing this all "for science", we really ought to have a baseline for comparison, we decided to print our first glider out of PLA filament.

 The PLA glider came out fantastic and was soon soaring across our warehouse, crashing into people and equipment with reckless abandon of a toy wielded by irresponsible adults.
 Using the same settings we had used for PLA we swapped in the LAYWOO-D3 filament and, crossing our fingers that the filament wouldn't clog the print nozzle, hit 'GO'.
 Watching the wood filament extrude was fascinating since it came out as a sort of grainy paste, but it deposited incredibly well on the unheated bed.
 During the print the filament gave off a pleasant odor, similar to brown sugar.